Christinamawel/galactic-age-calculator/README.md

 * _once everything has installed type npm run build and enter_
 * _open galactic-age-calculator/dist/index.html_

-_if you are unsure how to clone repositorys from github see https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository_
+_if you are unsure how to clone repositories from github see https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository_

 ## Known Bugs